Maj. Neill Franklin (Ret.)

 Cities from Baltimore, Maryland to Fayetteville, North Carolina and Huntington, West Virginia are addressing this problem with Law Enforcement Assisted Diversion.
 LEAD allows police to divert those in need of treatment from jail to a case manager who stays with them as they tackle their root issues.
 As some of our speakers can tell you from their experience as prosecutors and police officers, LEAD programs reduce recidivism, felony crime, homelessness, and unemployment, while improving citizen perceptions of the police.

 Next, let’s restore the power of judges to decide fair sentences, a constitutional role that has been overtaken by legislators who mandate sentences so long they’re counterproductive.
 Instead of reducing crime, mandatory minimum sentences and Three Strikes Laws actually make us less safe because they waste prison beds on low-risk offenders, strengthen prison gangs, and separate children from their parents.
-Even that the ultimate goal of the criminal justice system should be to prevent future crime – and in that we’re failing.
+Even crime victims agree that the ultimate goal of the criminal justice system should be to prevent future crime – and in that we’re failing.

 Most Americans have heard that we incarcerate more than two million people, but not that we have more than double that number on probation and parole.
 That means almost 3% of the adult population, struggling to find a job and an apartment with a criminal record, is also subject to requirements that can and do send them back to prison for minor mistakes.
 Almost everyone violates the conditions at some point by missing an appointment due to work, spending time with other felons, traveling to visit family, failing a drug test, or falling behind on probation fees.
-As this revolving door spins, it costs us more than just to put Americans behind bars.
+As this revolving door spins, it costs us more than one trillion dollars every year just to put Americans behind bars.

 That’s why I’m proud to launch the Law Enforcement Action Partnership, giving criminal justice professionals a voice to call for solutions.
 This nonprofit has evolved from the former Law Enforcement Against Prohibition, a group of criminal justice professionals dedicated to ending the War on Drugs.
 While ending that destructive policy will always be a central goal, we can’t stop there when our speakers have seen so many other urgent opportunities for reform.